maunium/blog/content/post/initial-post.md

 I'm a programmer, GNU/Linux user, sysadmin and a fan of Star Trek and Doctor Who.

-I'll be writintg various tutorials and other possibly interesting and/or useful things here.
+I'll be writing various tutorials and other possibly interesting and/or useful things here.